Notice

 • Launched the £10 million Addiction Healthcare Goals: Innovation for Treatment and Recovery i4i awards (AMI), delivered with the National Institute for Health and Care Research, to support the creation of innovative medicines and technologies to help treat people with opioid or cocaine addictions and aid in their recovery.
 Four projects have been awarded funding to conduct 3-year research projects on innovations including virtual reality, assisted psychotherapies, prison release engagement and opioid substitution therapies.

-• Begun a Priority Setting Partnership (PSP) with the James Lind Alliance to enable healthcare professionals, those people with experience of addictions or who use alcohol or drugs problematically, carers and families to work together to identify and prioritise the questions for future research that will make the most difference to the lives of people with experience of addiction and their families and carers.
-The priorities identified will be used to guide future government funding and wider research.
-In August, the PSP launched its first survey to collate research questions from the community.
-Following analysis of the responses, the second prioritisation survey will be launched in January.
+• Conducted a Priority Setting Partnership (PSP) with the James Lind Alliance (JLA) to enable healthcare professionals, those people with experience of addictions or who use alcohol or drugs problematically, carers and families to work together to identify and prioritise the questions for future research that will make the most difference to the lives of people with experience of addiction and their families and carers.
+Following two surveys and a workshop of people with lived experience, carers, families and healthcare professionals to prioritise the communities research questions, a Top 10 list of key unanswered research questions has been identified.
+These priorities have been published on the JLA website and will be used to guide future government funding and wider research.

-• Partnered with Collective Voice to convene voluntary sector drug and alcohol treatment and recovery organisations for a roundtable discussion on the barriers to and facilitators of voluntary sector engagement with research bodies and projects.
-Collective Voice have published a briefing exploring the outcomes of this discussion to help guide the future work of the Addiction Healthcare Goals.
+• Partnered with Collective Voice to convene voluntary sector drug and alcohol treatment and recovery organisations for two roundtable discussions on the barriers to, and facilitators of, voluntary sector engagement with research and on improving research career opportunities.
+Read the recent Collective Voice blog and report which followed the research careers roundtable here.
+The earlier briefing which followed the research engagement roundtable can be found here.
+These reports and ongoing engagement with this sector is helping to guide the future work of the Addiction Healthcare Goals.

 • Collaborated with the Mental Health Research Incubator, to offer research placements, internships and development opportunities.
-Eight addiction researchers are already being supported through the GROW Researcher Development Programme.
-In addition Addiction services and research groups can apply now for funding to host a 3-month research project (open until 20 January 2025).
+Eight addiction researchers were supported through the 2024 GROW Researcher Development Programme and the 2025 GROW programme is again open to applications from the addiction field.
+In addition, the Incubator is providing funding to support 3-month research projects within addiction services and research groups.

 Who we are